 2. Track Your Income and Expenses

-Many people rely on their financial statements to give them insight into how they spent money the past days, weeks, or months.
+Many people rely on their financial statements to give them insight into how they spent money in the past days, weeks, or months.
 But it’s easier to track your income and expenses with a budget.
 It enables you to plan for the upcoming months and know how much money should go into bills and savings.

 If you want to save more money, you can slash a few of your variable expenses or eliminate some non-essentials.
 For instance, you can start watching movies with your friends at home instead of going to the cinema.
 Save some of these unnecessary expenses only for special occasions.